Meixian1/EmoRelease-Emotion-Outlet-/README.md

 - APIs from RapidAPI:
    - Sentiment Analysis: https://rapidapi.com/twinword/api/sentiment-analysis/
    - Image Process-Text to Image from OpenAI: https://rapidapi.com/rphrp1985/api/open-ai21/
- - React Developer Tools Extension (displaying web app on Microsoft Edge explorer)
+ - Visual Studio Code, React Developer Tools Extension (displaying web app on Microsoft Edge explorer), GitHub, and Render for developing the Web App.

 Getting Started: Info on how to clone and start the app and link to the deployed app on GitHub Pages/Render.
 -